Commercial insurance options

 Your vehicle’s size and use affect your rate.
 A large logging truck will likely have a higher premium than a small produce truck.

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a large city like Seattle than a smaller city like Olympia.
+It’s common to pay more for commercial auto coverage in a large city like Seattle than in a smaller city like Olympia.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as earthquakes, floods and wildfires are also factors.
+Areas susceptible to weather-related events, such as earthquakes, floods and wildfires, are also factors.